 From its trailblazing APX range to more recent innovations with the TransAcoustic effects-loaded guitars, A.R.E (Acoustic Resonance Enhancement) treated woods and its CSF travel guitars, Yamaha is showing no sign of resting on its laurels.
 So that means there’s rich pickings when it comes to recommending our top picks from the Yamaha acoustic range.

-- On a budget?
-These are the best budget acoustic guitars under £/$500
+- These are the best cheap acoustic guitars

 - More cash to splash?
 Check out the best acoustic guitars under £/$1,000